ClementNerma/NightOS/docs/specs/shell-scripting.md

       help "List of names to display"
       optional true

-      # If this argument is omitted, the command will expect the list of names to be provided through STDIN
+      # If this argument is omitted, the command will expect the list of names to be provided through CMDIN
       if absent()
-        stdin list[string]
+        cmdin list[string]

     # Declare a dash argument named 'repeat'
     dash "repeat"